-When I first released my Cactus Baby Beanie, several of you asked me if I could adapt the pattern to bigger sizes.
+When I first released my Cactus Baby Beanie, many of you asked me if I could adapt the pattern to bigger sizes.
 Aaand, here it is!
-The crochet Ribbed Cactus Beanie is sizes from toddlers to adults!
+The crochet Ribbed Cactus Beanie is sizes from toddler to adult!

 Even though I kept the same stitch pattern of construction as the original Cactus Baby Beanie, I didn’t want to stick to the DK (3, Light) weight yarn that I had used for the baby sizes.

 Instead, I chose some Aran/worsted (4, Medium) weight yarn and tried different stitch counts and row repeats to obtain the right sizes.

 For as much as I love cacti and whimsical crochet accessories, I am not the kind of person who goes around every day in a cactus beanie.

 That’s why I tried to crochet the Ribbed Cactus Beanie with some non-green yarn to see what it looked like without the cactus spines and a pompom.

 A slouchy crochet hat for the entire family

 The Ribbed Cactus crochet beanie has a slouchy and comfy fit, which is perfect if you have lots and lots of hair, or, like in my case, if you don’t want to flatten your hair by wearing a tight beanie but still want to stay warm in the winter.

 The pattern is written in six different sizes, so you can easily make matching beanies for the entire family.